VamKon/AzureNotes/AzureDev.md

   * enable docker container logs - `az webapp log config --docker-container-logging filesystem --name MyWebapp --resource-group MyResourceGroup`
 * Enabling CORS - `az webapp cors add --allowed-origins https://myapps.com --name MyWebApp --resource-group MyResourceGroup --subscription MySubscription`
 * While deploying a `git repo` via `Kudu`, a `.deployment` file will let you override the deployment by allowing you to specify a project or folder to be deployed.
 You can also specify the custom deployment script to build and deploy your application.
+* After authenticating with Facebook application code can retrieve the Facebook token from `X-MS-TOKEN-FACEBOOK-ACCESS-TOKEN` header
+* `Free` tier does not support custom domains
+* When authenticating with external auth providers like google, facebook etc. - your redirect url should be something like `https://<yourdomain>/.auth/login<providername>/callback`

 # Azure Compute Solutions
 ## Virtual Machines